SimonOuellette35/AmotizedDSL/README.md

         [SOS, primitive, SOP, arg1(, attr), ARG_SEP, arg2(, attr), ARG_SEP, ..., EOS]

+    4 - LLM format: this format is used to interface with an LLM.

 ## Memory management

 Because in theory the program state keeps growing as the program grows, there is a special 'del' primitive that does garbage collection of specified program state components ("variables") that are no longer needed by the rest of the program.